Confusing Omega 3's. Ignore capsule size!

 You can buy PRN and other Omega 3 product from mEYEspa.

-Liquid Omega 3's generally have high potency and usually 1/2 a teaspoon will achieve the ~1000mg guideline but check the label.
+Liquid Omega 3's generally have high potency and usually 1 teaspoon/day will exceed daily guideline but check the label.

 Most important TIP...
 Take with food!
 Without food, even the best Omega 3 will not absorb properly and not deliver the desired result!